-(b) Full-time temporary employees and casual employees with one (1) year's accredited BC Transit service in the two (2) years immediately preceding the job vacancy.
+- a) Regular employees (including part time regulars). - b) Full-time temporary employees and casual employees with one (1) year's accredited

+BC Transit service in the two (2) years immediately preceding the job vacancy.

 If at any time the Union is of the opinion that such preference has not been given, and the Employer selects from outside the bargaining unit, the Union shall have the right to grieve such selection.